Broken Symmetry in Ideal Chern Bands

 At band filling $\nu=2/3$, the absence of topological degeneracy in the energy spectrum, as illustrated in Fig.~\ref{fig:FCI_broken_symmetry}(c), already rules out the presence of FCIs.
 Given the dispersionless nature of the ideal cTBG band, the Fermi liquid feature in Fig.~\ref{fig:main_result}(b) must originate solely from the electron-electron correlation, whose role can be exposed more clearly in the hole picture.
-It has been pointed out in early works that the electron-electron interaction leads to an extra single-hole dispersion $E_{\text{h}}(\mathbf{k})= \sum_{\mathbf{k}'\in \text{MBZ}} \big( V_{\mathbf{k}'\mathbf{k}\mathbf{k}'\mathbf{k}} + V_{\mathbf{k}\mathbf{k}'\mathbf{k}\mathbf{k}'} - V_{\mathbf{k}\mathbf{k}'\mathbf{k}'\mathbf{k}}-V_{\mathbf{k}'\mathbf{k}\mathbf{k}\mathbf{k}'}\big)$ after the particle-hole transformation~\cite{PhysRevLett.111.126802,PhysRevLett.124.106803}.
+It has been pointed out in early works that the electron-electron interaction leads to an extra single-hole dispersion $E_{\text{h}}(\mathbf{k})$ after the particle-hole transformation~\cite{PhysRevLett.111.126802,PhysRevLett.124.106803, SupMat}.
 This hole dispersion in general dominates over the hole-hole interaction at relatively large fillings and gives rise to the correlation-induced Fermi liquid.
 We confirm the correlated nature of the Fermi liquid in cTBG ideal bands by drawing the ground-state occupation number of electrons as a function of $E_{\text{h}}(\mathbf{k})$.
 As shown in Fig.~\ref{fig:FCI_broken_symmetry}(d), $n(\mathbf{k})$ at $\nu=2/3$ has an overall trend to drop from $1$ to $0$ following the hole dispersion $E_{\text{h}}(\mathbf{k})$.
 The zigzags in $n(\mathbf{k})$ for some system sizes result from the hole-hole interaction which distorts the Fermi surface of electrons.
 In contrast, $n(\mathbf{k})$ for the $\nu=1/3$ FCI only weakly varies with the hole dispersion.
-The Fermi liquid behavior at $\nu=2/3$ even extends beyond the ground state, where excited states possess features of particle-hole excitations near the emergent Fermi surface [see Figs.~\ref{fig:FCI_broken_symmetry}(e) and (f)].
+The Fermi liquid behavior at $\nu=2/3$ even extends beyond the ground state, where excited states possess similar features [see Figs.~\ref{fig:FCI_broken_symmetry}(e) and (f)].

 We emphasize that the symmetry breaking in cTBG ideal bands with pseudopotential-like interactions is a phenomenon observed across various fillings.
-For the filling $\nu\in[1/3, 1/2)$, such as $\nu=2/5$ and $3/7$, and their complements, our results show a consistent behavior, where an FCI emerges at band filling $\nu$ but disappears at band filling $1-\nu$ (see the SM for more details~\cite{SupMat}).
+For the filling $\nu\in[1/3, 1/2)$, and their complements, our results show a consistent behavior, where an FCI emerges at band filling $\nu$ but disappears at band filling $1-\nu$ (see the SM for more details~\cite{SupMat}, also reference~\cite{PhysRevB.90.245401} therein).